Anass-ABEA/Covid-19-Database-Updater/README.md

 # Covid-19-Database-Updater
-A Java made Project to filll a database with Moroccan Covid-19 Updates.
+A Java made Project to fill a database with Moroccan Covid-19 Updates.
+*I stopped updating the database.
+If you need more info on how to update your database read the UPDATER section*

 # Steps to use this project:
 *I used Wamp for this example*
 ## STEP 1: Creating a local database:
 ```
 CREATE DATABASE covid;
 ```
 ## STEP 2: Creating Database Tables:
 **Table 1 : maroc**
 ```
 CREATE TABLE IF NOT EXISTS maroc (